Why is a Rickshaw the perfect machine to climb the Himalayas?

 And there's this too:

 At 5,500 metres above sea level you'd be forgiven for being a bit short of breath.
-Fortunately with an engine displacement of just 145cc your rickshaw wont even have started panting.
+Fortunately with an engine displacement of just 198cc your rickshaw wont even have started panting.
 Probably.

 The other advantage of that tiny engine is that it barely needs refuelling.
-Handy when the fuel stations are literally hundreds of kilometres apart.
+Handy when the fuel stations are literally hundreds of miles apart.

 Now do you see where we're coming from?